Former NBA Player J.J. Hickson Arrested And Charged For Role In ‘Frightening Home Invasion’ In Georgia

 — Complex (@Complex) June 16, 2018

 News of Hickson’s arrest came shortly after another former professional athlete, ex-NFL tight end Kellen Winslow Jr., was arrested and charged with a number of sex crimes, including two counts of rape and two counts of kidnapping with intent to commit rape.
-According to Time, Winslow was due four a court appearance on Thursday to face burglary charges stemming from an incident at a mobile home park in June.
+According to Time, Winslow was due for a court appearance on Thursday to face burglary charges stemming from an incident at a mobile home park in June.

 As noted by the Atlanta Journal-Constitution, Georgia native J.J.
 Hickson starred at Joseph Wheeler High School in Marietta and North Carolina State University, where his play helped him get selected 19th overall by the Cleveland Cavaliers in the 2008 NBA Draft.
 He then embarked on a journeyman career in the NBA, playing for four other teams in his eight years in the league.